JakubK/Computer-Architecture-Assignments/find_max_range/README.md

 float find_max_range(float v, float alpha);
 ```

-Which is meant to calculate maximum distance Z on which given body thrown at angle (in radians) `alpha`, with speed `v` and earth acceleration `g` with 2 decimal places precision.
+Which is meant to calculate maximum distance Z for given body thrown at angle (in radians) `alpha`, with speed `v` and earth acceleration `g` with 2 decimal places precision.

 ![](img.png)